osanj/falcon-swoop/README.md

 - [x] warning that header params are case-insensitive (if name/alias provided that is not entirely upper/lowercase)
 - [ ] warning for pydantic models that declare fields of type bytes
 - [ ] handle missing annotations for input, params, context and return value
-- [ ] check general improvement of config errors: catch and rethrow with function name in @operation?
 - [x] add support for optional input objects
 - [ ] add support for (de)serialization to yaml and other formats
 - [x] add support for "more_response_docs" and way to annotate response with status + mime?